Introduction to Internship - A step-by-step Guide

 - Complete 3 approved pre-service courses during the summer at CSUMB, then apply for your intern credential.

-Once you have completed items 1-10, including pre-service coursework, and obtained a job offer, download these three documents below to guide you as you apply for your intern credential.
+Once you have completed items 1-10, including summer pre-service coursework, and obtained a job offer, download these three documents below to guide you as you apply for your intern credential.

 - Obtain a Support Provider from your employer